 - There’s a weather- or disaster-related network issue.
 You can use platforms like Downdetector to check this, which tracks outages for major ISPs.

 How to fix your provider problems

-Some provider-related problems are out of your control.
-For instance, you may just have to wait out weather issues that have taken down cables.
+- Some provider-related problems are out of your control.
+For instance, you may have to wait out weather issues that have taken down cables.

-However, if late payments have resulted in disconnection, talk to your provider about paying to restore your internet service.
+- If late payments have resulted in disconnection, talk to your provider about paying to restore your internet service.

-If illegal content transmission resulted in no service, pay any related fines and talk to your provider about how you can get service restored.
+- If illegal content transmission resulted in no service, pay any related fines and talk to your provider about how you can get service restored.